-- Increase the social media presence of CBOs offering HIV prevention and care services. - Support policies that ensure universal access to PrEP/PEP medications, in pill and injectable forms. - Support policies that support comprehensive, age-appropriate sex education in college. - Promote policies that support needle exchange programs. - Promote policies that support allowing pharmacists to prescribe PrEP/PEP.
+- Increase the social media presence of CBOs offering HIV prevention and care services. - Advocate for policies that ensure universal access to PrEP/PEP medications, in pill and injectable forms. - Advocate for policies that support comprehensive, age-appropriate sex education in middle and high schools. - Advocate for policies that support needle exchange programs. - Advocate for policies that support allowing pharmacists to prescribe PrEP/PEP.